01 of 05

 Go With the Flow

-Does your shower seems a little sluggish?
+Does your shower seem a little sluggish?
 Before you blame your plumbing, take a look at the showerhead itself.
 If you live in an area with hard water, there's a good chance that mineral deposits are gunking up the spray jets.
 Before you reach for a chemical cleaner, you might want to try this kitchen cupboard solution first.

 If it's time to replace your showerhead, choose one with a WaterSense label and a finish that won't tarnish or show spots.